SayfullahSayeb/Subway-Surfers-Temp/README.md

 ## ⚠️ Disclaimer

-I do not promote or encourage hacking, cheating, or illegal activities.
+I do not support cheating or illegal activities.
 This project is for educational purposes only.
 Support fair gameplay and developers through in-game purchases.
-Use of this project may violate game terms of service and result in penalties, including account bans.
+Use of this project may violate game terms of service.
 I am not responsible for misuse and disclaim any liability for consequences.

 ## Features